Top 5 Questions Your Recruiting Chatbot Should Ask Job Seekers

 Question #5: Are you a live person?

 Most of us can spot a chatbot a mile away.
 Because transparency builds trust - and we already know that more than half of job seekers say they are comfortable interacting with chatbots during the recruiting process - there’s no reason to try to pass off your recruiting chatbot as a real live person.
 Yes, your chatbot should have a name and a personality (that matches your employer brand).
-But recruiting chatbots should always be labeled as what they are.
+But recruiting chatbots should always be labeled as what they are, regardless of communication ability.
 No exceptions.

 Ideally, job seekers would never have to ask this question.
-But if they are asking, be sure your recruiting chatbot is set up to answer - and to explain how it can help them find answers to many of their questions right away.
+But if they are asking, be sure your recruiting chatbot is set up to answer - and to explain how it can help them find answers to many of their job search questions right away without making it a challenging process.

 When your recruiting chatbot is out of answers

 However many questions you program your recruiting chatbot to answer, there will always come a point when it can no longer help the job seeker.
-Always offer options for job seekers to connect with a live recruiter, whether that’s in an online chat right then, a scheduled chat at another time, or by providing their contact information for a recruiter to follow up at a later time.
-With every option, be transparent about the process, set the right expectations, and then follow through.
+Always offer options for job seekers to connect with a live recruiter for follow-up questions, whether that’s in an online chat right then, a scheduled chat at another time, or by providing their contact information for a recruiter to follow up at a later time.
+With every option, be transparent about the interview process, set the right expectations, and then follow through.
 With any luck, visitors to your careers site will get all the answers they need from your recruiting chatbot, and they’ll complete an application.
-But for those who need a little more assistance before making this important decision, setting up your recruiting chatbot to answer their basic questions can offer a positive experience, rather than a frustrating or confusing one.
+For those who need a little more assistance before deciding that your company has their dream job, setting up your recruiting chatbot to answer their basic questions can offer a positive experience, rather than a frustrating or confusing one, all the while offering prospective hires a deeper understanding of your organization and what matters to you.

 P.S.
 Can we send you an email with our awesome talent acquisition content every week or so?